harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/mend-scanner-reference.md

 #### Access ID

-The user key for your user account.
-Harness recommends that you use the API key for your Mend organization: in the Mend UI, click the **Account Settings** button in the top right.
+The user key for your Mend personal account: in the Mend UI, click the **Account Settings** button in the top right.

 You should create a Harness text secret with your encrypted token and reference the secret using the format `<+secrets.getValue("project.my-mend-user-key")>`.
 For more information, go to [Add and Reference Text Secrets](/docs/platform/secrets/add-use-text-secrets).